 After the age of 70, gait and balance impairment can increase by as much as 35% .
 These gait abnormalities can be the result of central nervous system disorders such as stroke; peripheral nervous system disorders such as neuropathy; musculoskeletal disorders such as arthritis; cardiopulmonary disease such as COPD; and/or chronic or acute deconditioning.

-PKMAS and Zeno Walkway are invaluable diagnostic tools for Geriatricians to accurately measure and analyze gait kinematics and gait kinetics data such as:
+PKMAS software and the Zeno Walkway mat are invaluable diagnostic tools for Geriatricians to accurately measure and analyze gait kinematics and gait kinetics data such as: